-On every table you'll likely see something different, selected from the broad menu with temptations like roasted local beets tossed with endive, walnuts and feta cheese; a small plate of Korean barbecued beef dressed in lettuce leaves, shiso, housemade kimchi, Napa cabbage and Asian pear slaw; a pizzetta topped in Serrano ham, arugula, Manchego cheese and farm-fresh egg; or Catalan fish stew brimming with prawns, clams, mussels and calamari.
+On every table you'll likely see something different, selected from the broad menu with temptations such as roasted local beets tossed with endive, walnuts, and feta cheese; a small plate of Korean barbecued beef dressed in lettuce leaves, shiso, housemade kimchi, Napa cabbage, and Asian pear slaw; a pizzetta topped in Serrano ham, arugula, Manchego cheese, and farm-fresh egg; or Catalan fish stew brimming with prawns, clams, mussels, and calamari.

 Pair your meal with a classic Negroni, a lively pisco sour, or a glass of Frei Brothers Reserve Pinot Noir - and you might even see winery proprietor Gina Gallo enjoying a glass of her own at the next table.

-As owner, Greenbaum does cute, stocking the market with local food items, Sonoma County wines, and souvenirs like novelty toys and knickknacks.
-As chef, he rivals mom, for big breakfasts of eggs Benedict and Monte Cristo sandwiches, to lunches of a hot Black Forest ham and Brie sandwich, or smoked trout and spinach salad studded with walnuts, apples and blue cheese.
+As owner, Greenbaum stocks the market with local food items, Sonoma County wines, and souvenirs like novelty toys and knickknacks.
+As chef, he rivals mom for big breakfasts of eggs Benedict and Monte Cristo sandwiches, and lunches like a hot Black Forest ham and Brie sandwich, or smoked trout and spinach salad studded with walnuts, apples, and blue cheese.